Find out which type of bank account is right for you. Save time and money with tips from the experts

 A checking account is the best way to keep your money safe and sound without any risk.
 They come with all you need, including a debit card.
 This makes writing checks or making purchases on the go an easy experience.
 But there are drawbacks, too.
 Overdraft fees can be pretty hefty if you are not careful about your spending.
 Checking accounts do not earn interest for the amount you have in it as well.

 Savings accounts do allow you to earn interest on the money in your account, but you typically do not get an ATM card or checks.
-In many instances there are only six withdrawals per month.
+In many instances there are only six withdrawals per month ( Regulation D).
 Savings accounts, depending on your selected banking institution, come in a wide range of offerings, with each offering additional perks such as free notary services, rewards for keeping a minimum balance, and no-charge cashier’s checks.

 Money Market Account